 The danger with this approach is to make sure agents are diligent in setting their status codes properly so that “Aux” covers all the appropriate time.

-There was recently a spirited discussion on the Linked-In group Call Center Professionals around the issue of occupancy rate.
-One of the topics was the complicated interactions between that metric and another very popular metric: service level.
-Given the same number of calls with the same handle time, meeting a higher service level will yield lower occupancy rates, and vice versa.
-Lowering your target service level means fewer staff is needed, which raises occupancy.
+One topic that is frequently debated in call center circles is the complicated interactions between Occupancy Rate and another very popular call center metric: service level.
+Given the same number of calls with the same handle time, meeting a higher service level will yield lower occupancy rates and vice versa.
+Lowering your target service level means fewer agents are needed, which raises occupancy.

 Commenter Connor Bourke (of Optima WFM) summarized it well: